 In an industry riddled with predatory lending and lacking regulation of cash advance products like MCAs, a little research goes a long way.

-Let consumer reviews of MCA lenders be your guide in choosing who to do business with.
+Let consumer reviews of MCA lenders be your guide in choosing who to work with.

-In order to expedite the process, you should have certain documents ready before applying for merchant cash advance financing.
+In order to expedite the process, you should have certain documents ready before applying for MCA financing.